AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

+Look at the diode on the RTC.
+The Nexperia parts are out of stock and the Rohm RB520ASA-30FH was suggested as an alternative.
+It has better reverse current but a higher voltage drop across the junction.
+Maybe a better diode could be chosen.

 Add the pin 1 markers for U24 and U30.

 Switch the main RF connectors to MMCX, since that's pretty standard.